Gajol/balance/_books/Think-Fast-Think-Slow.md

 Trying to train out over-optimism:  Use the Premortem.

-premortem (Gary Klein):  Procedure of premortem:  When the organization has almost come to an important decision but has not formally committed itself, gather a group of individuals who know about the decision for a brief session.
+premortem (Gary Klein)[^Klein]:  Procedure of premortem:  When the organization has almost come to an important decision but has not formally committed itself, gather a group of individuals who know about the decision for a brief session.
 The premise of the session is a short speech, "Imagine that we are a year into the ftuure.
 We implemented the plan as it now exists.
 The outcome was a disaster.
 Please take 5 to 10 minutes to write a brief history of that disaster. " As a team converges on a decision (especially when a leader tips her hand) public doubts about the wisdom of the decision are gradually suppressed and eventually come to be treated as evidence of **flawed loyalty** to the team and leaders.

 The benefits of a premortem are: